|

 Running down the eastern side of the Zürichsee (the opposite side from the Uetliberg), the 28km Zürichsee Panoramaweg enjoys elevated views over the lake on very easy footpaths.
 The route was opened in August 2005 and is for the most part excellently signposted.
 It's suitable for short there-and-back trips from the many car parking opportunities, and also for longer trips using the bus and S-bahn services along the route.
 The route starts in Rehalp, at the end of the number 11 tram network of Zürich, and passes above Zollikon, Küsnacht, Erlenbach, Herrliberg, Meilen, Männedorf and Stäfa, dropping down to finish at Bahnhof Feldbach.
-For a detailed map see the pdf link below.
+For a detailed map see the brochure link below.

 The paths are a mixture of roads, tracks and footpaths, and is generally very easy.
 There are just a few short sets of steps to contend with, and the signposting is excellent.